I want to take his face... off. Eyes, nose, skin, teeth. It's coming off. Dietrich: (to guards)

 - The So Bad, It's Good b-movie Truth or Dare: A Critical Madness has Mike Strauber, a man who, among other things, cuts a chunk of his own face off when dared to do so.

-- Seth Brundle's face falls off in a slimy mess near the end of The Fly.
+- Seth Brundle's face falls off in a slimy mess near the end of The Fly (1986).

-- And in the sequel, a security guard gets a face full of acid vomit from Brundle's son.
+- In The Fly II, a security guard gets a face full of acid vomit from Brundle's son.
 The worst part is, he's still breathing afterwards.

 - Leslie Nielsen's character in Surf Ninjas has half of his face squished by an elephant, forcing him to wear a half-mask a la The Phantom of the Opera.